piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Creating Build Pipelines using the classic editor
 - Creating build pipeline using YAML
 - YAML pipeline structure, the difference between jobs, stages, steps, and tasks
+- Using the build pipeline as a CICD pipeline
 - variables, triggers, Build properties, agents